metno/weatherapi-docs/doc/metalerts/CAP-profile.md

----
-title: metalerts/2.0 cap profile
-date: 2023-11-27
-author: Helen Korsmo
-layout: page
-summary: >
-    Description of the CAP profile used in metalerts/2.0
----

-The profile is fully [Oasis CAP 1.2](http://docs.oasis-open.org/emergency/cap/v1.2/CAP-v1.2-os.html) compatible.
+The profile is fully CAP 1.2. (http://docs.oasis-open.org/emergency/cap/v1.2/CAP-v1.2-os.html) compatible.
-It it also compliant with https://git.smhi.se/metcoop/metcoop-cap-profile/blob/master/metcoop-cap-profile.md

-Time formats for the sent, effective, onset and expires elements follows the Oasis CAP 1.2/iso 8601 standard.

 ## CAP Elements

 Following defines how each element is used in the profile.

 ### `<alert>`
-Oasis: Mandatory
+Mandatory

 One alert message, specifying CAP OASIS standard with xml namespace.
 The `<alert>` segment contains one individual warning for one area.
-For the same warning in different languages different `<info>` segments have to be specified.
+For the same warning in diﬀerent languages diﬀerent `<info>` segments have to be speciﬁed.

 CAP warnings from MET contain one Norwegian and one English info block.
 The following elements are identical in the info blocks for both languages: